 Until recently, Apple had been under fire from critics who have accused them of abandoning the pro community in favor of iOS updates and talking emojis—but the tide is changing, and it seems like Apple is finally ready to make bold moves in a direction other than mobile.
 Four major hardware updates and several significant improvements to Final Cut Pro X and ProRes later, we can see a renewed commitment to creative pros.
 There’s no question that the new Mac Pro is going to have a lasting impact in post houses and studios around the world, the same way that Xsan, Final Cut Pro 7, and the original Mac Pro have.

 One of the main design principles of the new Mac Pro is expansion, and one of the things we’re most excited for is the new Mac Pro’s I/O specs.
 The system touts an impressive total of eight PCI Express card expansion slots, two MPX bays which can be used as four PCIe slots, three full-length PCIe slots, and one half-length.
 By default, the system will ship with two USB 3 ports, four Thunderbolt 3 ports, and two 10Gigabit Base-T Ethernet ports.
 If you saw our post after the last iMac Pro release, you know we’re thrilled to see more native 10Gb Ethernet support.
-For one, it makes it incredibly simple to connect to a shared storage server, and it means you’ll never have to buy another Thunderbolt chassis.
+For one, it makes it incredibly simple to connect to a video editing shared storage server, and it means you’ll never have to buy another Thunderbolt chassis.

 Apple highlighted some incredibly demanding workflows during WWDC.
 Those workflows are not only demanding on the workstation hardware like the CPU and GPU but on network bandwidth as well.
 Many pro workflows require files and projects to be shared on a high speed, secure, and centralized storage server so that multiple users can access media from any workstation.
 In some cases, like 8K editorial or 4K finishing and color grading, 10Gigabit Ethernet just isn’t fast enough—that’s when those PCIe slots will really come in handy.
 By adding a 25, 40, 50, or even 100Gb expansion, you’ll be able to get more Ethernet bandwidth (more on this later in the article) to support the demanding workflows made possible with the new Mac Pro.